 A brain freeze explanation says the sudden increase in blood flow to the brain is the cause.
 A study traced the blood flow in the brains of 13 volunteers as they drank ice water through a straw.
 The straw forced the cold water against their palate, which is the trigger point for ice cream headaches.
 Researchers found that the painful headache was actually caused by an increase in blood flow in the brain’s anterior cerebral artery.
 Because the skull is a closed system, the increases in blood flow put pressure on brain tissues.
 As a result, pain occurs.
-Researchers also noted that pain went away when the artery constricted and blood flow dropped.

 The lead researcher attributed the response to a defense mechanism that intends to protect the brain from damaging temperature shifts.
 When the cold liquid hits the palate, the body floods the brain with blood to help keep it warm.
 The headache is just a side effect.